 The NSDUH polled respondents about whether they agreed that smoking one or more packs of cigarettes per day posed a "great risk" to one's health.
-Across all U.S. states, the percent agreeing to this statement varied across age cohorts and ranged from approximately 71 percent to 78 percent.
-North Dakotans were found to agree that there were great health risks associated with cigarette smoking at low levels relative to other states (Hughes et al., 2008).
+Across all U.S. states, the percent agreeing to this statement varied across age cohorts and ranged from approximately 68 percent to 79 percent.
+North Dakotans were found to agree that there were great health risks associated with cigarette smoking at very low levels relative to other states (Hughes et al., 2009).
 In fact, North Dakota was in the lowest 20 percent grouping of states for ages 12 and older, 18-25 and 26 and older.
-The state was in the second-lowest group among persons aged 12-17 years (Hughes et al., 2008).
+The state was in the fourth-lowest group among persons aged 12-17 years (Hughes et al., 2009).